hitesh-turing/hasky/README.md

 - `bytes`: The size of the input in bytes

 **Note**: File hashing uses chunked reading (64 KiB chunks) to efficiently process large files without loading them entirely into memory.
 The default output format matches standard tools like `sha256sum` for compatibility.

+**Batch Mode**: When multiple files are provided as positional arguments, `hashy` automatically parallelizes the hashing process using all available CPU cores via the `rayon` crate.
+This significantly improves performance when hashing many files, especially on multi-core systems.
+The output order is preserved to match the input file order, regardless of parallel execution order.

 ## Development